zeankundev/linux/README.md

 Please read the Documentation/process/changes.rst file, as it contains the requirements for building and running the kernel, and information about the problems which may result by upgrading your kernel.

+**NOTE: I just only fork the kernel so I can self-build the Linux kernel and sometimes, pull request**